YumaYX/rubydemodoc/input/roo/sheets_name.md

-This Ruby code snippet demonstrates the use of the `roo` gem to read an Excel file.
-The code first requires the `roo` library, which provides functionality for reading and writing Excel files.
-Then, it creates a new `Roo::Excxlsx` object, associating it with the Excel file located at 'input/roo/book.xlsx'.
-Finally, it calls the `sheets` method on the `xlsx` object.
-This method returns an array containing the names of all the sheets present in the Excel file.
-In essence, the code reads the Excel file and extracts the names of its sheets.
+This Ruby code snippet demonstrates loading an Excel file using the `roo` gem.
+It first loads the Excel file named 'book.xlsx' from the 'input/roo/' directory into an `Roo::Excelx` object.
+Then, it retrieves a list of sheet names present in the Excel file, which are "mysheet" and "mysheet2".